DAryanMR/SurfXPiRT/README.md

 Update: Desktop environment has been changed from LXDE to XFCE due to it's more modern nature and touch friendlier env.

-After cloning and booting to eMMC;
+After cloning and booting to eMMC you won't have to update config.txt and desktop files anymore, they are done automatically while cloning.
-- Run 'sudo rc-local' to connect to your default network.
-- Then run 'sudo update-surfxpirt' to get latest updates of custom scripts and configs.
-This way you won't have to manually configure the packages after cloning.
-(You still have to resize the filesystem tho.)

 I attempted to install Vanilla Debian with XFCE Desktop environment on Microsoft's legendary Surface RT, and hopefully tried to take the opensurface project one step further.